Best Code Editors

 - Auto-recovery of changes in modified documents after a crash, kill or shutdown

 Bluefish is a multi-platform application that runs on most desktop operating systems including Linux, FreeBSD, MacOS-X, Windows, OpenBSD, and Solaris.

 If you want to install bluefish on your system or see the complete list of features, you can find more information at the official website.

 3. Sublime Text

-It’s one of the most popular code editors for web development and really is sublime.
+It’s one of the most popular best code editors for web development and really is sublime.
 Sublime Text is a great code editor because is lightweight, fast and it has support for a lot of plugins, for example, emmet.